simplajs/simpla/README.md

 </head>
 ```

-Once the Simpla Javascript library included, setup your project API:
+Then setup Simpla with your project's API key:

 ```javascript
 Simpla('PROJECT-API-KEY');